Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 # Lambda_Sequencer_in_Multiplication : Base Equation

-Using the nuclear resonance and therefore 'Base power ratio (^1.14)' Which is cross referenced within the following folder
+Using the 'Nuclear Ratio' and therefore 'Base Power Ratio (^1.14)' Which is cross referenced within the following folder

 * Infinties